Registration is now closed

 Critical Data Studies, Data & Visualization Ethics: Dr. Kendall Roark, Assistant Professor, Purdue University

-TA: TBD, Purdue University
+TA: Edith Mauro, Purdue University

 Workshop Chair: Brent T. Ladd, Director of Education, Center for Science of Information, Computer Science, Purdue University